T. P. Rajeevan: Reviews

 Rajeevan received praise from Sashi Tharoor who wrote in The Hindu: "That the University of Calicut harbours such talent in its midst is itself a priceless public relations asset of which I hope the University's administrators are proud."

 Regarding He Who Was Gone Thus, Anita Nair stated in the Hindu that it would dazzle even a reader who skims through it.

 Awards and fellowships

-Rajeevan received a Ledig House International Writers Residency in 2008.
+Rajeevan received the V. T. Kumaran Award in 1988.
+In 2008, he received a Ledig House International Writers Residency.
 He was the second recipient from Kerala, and the eighth from India.
+Rajeevan was awarded the Kerala Sahitya Akademi Award for his novel KTN Kottor: Ezhuthum Jeevithavum, in 2014.